jcjohnson/torch-rnn/doc/modules.md

 These behaviors are all exercised in the [unit test for VanillaRNN.lua](../test/VanillaRNN_test.lua).

+As an implementation note, we implement `:backward` directly to compute both gradients with respect to inputs and accumulate gradients with respect to weights since these two operations share a lot of computation.
+We override `:updateGradInput` and `:accGradparameters` to call into `:backward`, so to avoid computing the same thing twice you should call `:backward` directly rather than calling `:updateGradInput` and then `:accGradParameters`.

 The file [VanillaRNN.lua](../VanillaRNN.lua) is standalone, with no dependencies other than torch and nn.

 # LSTM